Table of Contents

 - The treating source does not have the equipment to provide the specific data needed.

-- There are conflicts or inconsistencies in the file that can’t be resolved by going back to the treating source.
+- Conflicts or inconsistencies in the file can’t be resolved by returning to the treating source.

-- You prefer another source and have good reason for doing so.
+- You prefer another source for a strong reason.

 - The SSA knows from experience that the treating source may not be productive.